alayor-westga/CS6232_SmartClinicProject/read_me.txt

 username: jane
 password: 1234

+* Create DB
+    - Run the DB/script.sql
+        Note: You can also run the DB/script_dev.sql which is a manual script we created to manually recreate the DB when needed.

 * Steps to add check up (visit) details
     1) Click on the Appoinment tab
     2) Search and select a patient